MilanaShhanukova/ChatBot-about-coronavirus/README.md

 ## What can WhyNot do for the authors?

 * Get information about the time between the last message sent from the bot and our time when we get the message of a user.
 This function helps to understand how opened for communication with the bot our user.
-* Get information abot the five last users, who were communicating with the bot
+* Get information about the five last users, who were communicating with the bot

 #### To make the process more convenient its available to choose a command: